ImperialCollegeLondon/unit_testing_Cpp/_episodes/l2_02_basic_unit_testing.md

 - `n` a negative number
 - `n` a positive number greater than 1

 To demonstrate how to use GoogleTest, we will simply be converting these tests that we wrote manually in the same file using GoogleTest framework.
-Section 5 below will describe the anatomy of a test, but first lets see how they look like in the practical case.
+Section 5 below will describe the anatomy of a test, but first let's see what they look like in the practical case.
 For using GoogleTest in your code, you need to follow the following steps in general.

 ### 3.1.
 Adding the required header files